Loniten (Minoxidil)

 How It Works

-Loniten works by relaxing the muscles of your blood vessels.
-This makes it easier for your blood to flow around your body and results in a decrease in your blood pressure.
+Loniten works by relaxing the muscles in blood vessels, making it easier for blood to flow and reducing blood pressure.

 How to Take Loniten